ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

  \
 Comments: This LLC believes that this was achieved via the various [RFCs from the IASA2 working group](https://datatracker.ietf.org/wg/iasa2/documents/) and the associated contracts and formative documents that initially created the LLC, as well as [initial policies](https://www.ietf.org/about/administration/policies-procedures/), [contractor agreements](https://www.ietf.org/about/administration/rfps-and-contracts/), and [delegated authorities policy](https://www.ietf.org/media/documents/IETF_LLC_Delegated_Authorities_2020-06-11.pdf).
 However, in attempting to meet this requirement the LLC experienced some challenges in clarifying roles and responsibilities in cases when an individual may be both a contractor as well as a volunteer. \
  \
-_Question during community review: Is there more to do here?
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/5): Is there more to do here?
 If so, what specifically should be further clarified or relaxed?
 Are there alternative ways of approaching this issue?_ \

 55. **Requirement**: Define Support Staff Roles and Responsibilities: Clearly define the roles of the oversight entities and staff/contractors to match the expanded work scope facing the IETF.
 Ensure that any changes create a structure that can adapt flexibly to future growth and other changes (including changes in IETF community expectations, such as increased transparency or more rapid decision-making). \
  \